Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 How to Start Reclaiming Your Power

-You may not be able to change your family, but you can change how you relate to yourself.
+You may not be able to change your family, but you can change how much of the blame you carry.

-Here are small steps you can start right now:
+Here are a few small steps you can start today:

 • Name what’s happening — awareness is powerful

-• Journal what actually happened, not the story you were told
+• Write down what actually happened (not the story you were told)

 • Reach out to someone who supports you

-• Repeat daily: “I am not to blame.
+• Repeat: “I am not to blame.
 I never was.”

 Black woman sitting at a desk using her laptop for virtual therapy, representing safety, support, and healing from scapegoat family patterns